blend-capital/blend-docs/pool-creators/pool-management.md

 #### Active:

-* Backstop deposits must exceed the minimum backstop requirement
+- Backstop deposits must exceed the minimum backstop requirement

 \-and-

-* Less than 25% of backstop deposits are queued for withdrawal.
+- Less than 25% of backstop deposits are queued for withdrawal.

 #### On-Ice:

-* Backstop deposit fall below the minimum deposit requirement
+- Backstop deposit fall below the minimum deposit requirement

 \-or-

-* Over 25% of backstop deposits are queued for withdrawal.
+- Over 25% of backstop deposits are queued for withdrawal.

 #### Frozen:

-* Over 50% of backstop deposits are queued for withdrawal.
+- Over 50% of backstop deposits are queued for withdrawal.

 When a pool admin sets the pool to a more restrictive status, the backstop state cannot be used to set a less restrictive state.
 Likewise, pool admins cannot set a less restrictive status if the pool's backstop's state does not meet the requirements for that status.

 ### Initial Pool Status

+Pools start in the Setup status which disallows all pool actions.
+This is to allow the to finalize setup by adding assets to the pool before user's begin using it.
+After setup is finished the admin can use the `set_status()` function to set the status to On-Ice, allowing user's to deposit but not borrow.
+Pool creators should note that after they move the pool out of the Setup status there will be a mandatory 7 day queue to modify asset parameters or add new assets.
+This is to prevent pool admins from changing asset parameters or adding new assets without giving users a chance to exit the pool or backstops a chance to queue withdrawals.

-Pools start in the On-Ice status.
-This is to limit the creation of unsafe pools by requiring that some insurance capital be put forward before a pool can be used.
+Admin's are not immediately able to set pool's to active to limit the creation of unsafe pools by requiring that some insurance capital be put forward before a pool can be used.
 The rationale here is high-risk pools are unlikely to have many people willing to insure them.

 ### Pool Migration